rnanosaur/rnanosaur.github.io/_docs/03-3d-print.md

 # Print tracks

-The NanoSaur tracks are the hardest to print.
+The nanosaur tracks are the hardest to print.
 You need a good 3D printer, better if your printer is direct drive.
 Otherwise I suggest to use a Ninjatek TPU, sufficient elastic to make these tracks.

 The average time will be: **1h** and **30min** for each track